 This movement has encouraged people to carry out procedures to enhance their human abilities.
 They are redefining the concept of mental and physical well-being.
-The prominent result of which is Biohacking; the DIY biology which is beneficial and equally dangerous as mentioned above!
+The prominent result of which is Biohacking.

-Biohacking is a very broad and unstructured term covering a wide range of activities like experimenting with yeast and other living beings, tracking your sleeping and eating pattern, changing your biological features, fighting to age, and what not!
+Biohacking is a very broad and unstructured term covering a wide range of activities like experimenting with yeast and other living beings, tracking your sleeping and eating pattern, changing your biological features, fighting against age, etc!

-Biohackers not only use technology but some of their techniques have been practiced for centuries.
+Biohackers not only use technology but some of their techniques have been around for centuries.
 For example, intermittent fasting, Vipassana meditation, and ice bathing in the morning are a few of them.
 Supplements, another tool for biohackers, have an older history.
-However, the difference here is that supplements of the biohackers are self-formulated having smart drugs in them.
+However, the self-formulated concoctions also now include smart drugs in them.

 - Near-infrared saunas

 The first one is where the biohackers make him/herself cold purposely.
 The second involves training and regulating brain waves in infrared saunas.
 This is meant to escape the stress from EM transmissions.
 Finally, virtual float tanks help with meditation (via sensory deprivation) all with computer chips that can do more than you can even imagine!